MavelSterling/General_Linear_Models/README.md

-# General_Linear_Models
+# General Linear Models I
-Some laboratories made in the course general linear models at the Universidad del Valle
+Some laboratories made in the course general linear models I at the Universidad del Valle

 Angie Rodriquez